 The Hornbill Festival of Nagaland is one of the biggest cultural extravaganzas in the North East.
 It is a week-long event held every year from Dec1-10 in Nagaland.
 The Hornbill Festival is a festival to revive, protect, sustain, and promote the richness of the Naga heritage and traditions.

 The Hornbill Festival is not just about reliving past, it is also a celebration of the present.
-The biggest Rock Festival of the country is hosted at Kohima every year during the Hornbill Festival.
+The biggest Rock Festival of the country is hosted at Kohima every year during this festival.
 It is believed that singing and dancing is a way of life and comes naturally to the Nagas.
 And the biggest rock event is no doubt a part of the vibrant Hornbill celebrations.
 Apart from this, an adventure car rally and various other contest and events are organized during this festival.
-Some interesting events during the Hornbill Festival are – the Pork eating contest, the King Chilly eating contest etc.
+Some interesting events during the festival are – the Pork eating contest, the King Chilly eating contest etc.

 The Kohima Night Bazaar is also an interesting aspect of the Hornbill Festival.
-The stretch of the Kohima Main town comes alive for 7 nights during the Hornbill Festival with food, music, and fun.
+The stretch of the Kohima Main town comes alive for 7 nights with food, music, and fun.
 The street is overcrowded with various food stalls serving out some of the finest delicacies and it’s simply amazing walking through the hustle-bustle.

 Main events/highlights of the Hornbill Festival: